 The approach proposed includes several extensions intended to enhance QR’s current methods:

-Automated production of “heatmaps”: the Project intends to read in TRC and GPR data and collate these for comparable sections of track, automate the standard deviation calculations to identify degradation in geometry and then colour code the track state to ease visual inspection.
+Augmenting current processes by automating the production of “heatmaps”: the Project intends to read in TRC and GPR data and collate these for comparable sections of track, automate the standard deviation calculations to identify degradation in geometry and then colour code the track state to ease visual inspection.
 The data would be written to a file without calculations ensuring the file was stable and fast to load.

-Combining additional factors: the Project Team has requested QR provide additional attributes that may impact ballast degradation such as the location of culverts and embankments (which impact drainage); train load (e.g. in tonnage); and maintenance history.
+Providing further insights via combining additional factors: the Project Team has requested QR provide additional attributes that may impact ballast degradation such as the location of culverts and embankments (which impact drainage); train load (e.g. in tonnage); and maintenance history.

-Inclusion of machine learning: a machine learning algorithm(s) will be applied.
-The algorithms may endeavour to predict track degradation in time (e.g. in 12 to 24 months’ time) and/or deterioration in space (e.g. further along the line adjacent to a current defect).
+Further informing decision-making through machine learning: Using ML algorithms to predict track degradation in time (e.g. in 12 to 24 months’ time) and/or deterioration in space (e.g. further along the line adjacent to a current defect).
+This could potentially reduce the first two decision points into a single step (Figure 1), streamlining the decision-making process.

+Lasisi and Attoh-Okine [9] have shown that a principal components analysis (PCA) of TRC data used in combination with SVM outperforms industry-standard weighting of TRC output in predicting track condition.
+Incorporating PCA into our analysis of the TRC data may therefore yield a more accurate assessment of track condition in the QR dataset than the current practice.

-Interactive drill-down capability: ideally a network map for the entire state would be developed and users would have the ability to drill-down to assess the current status of a localised section of rail.
+Re-shaping user experience with an interactive drill-down capability: ideally a network map for the entire state would be developed and users would have the ability to drill-down to assess the current status of a localised section of rail.

 [5] Potential Benefits

 Queensland Rail’s annual maintenance and capital works expenditure on ballast and resurfacing work alone is ~$50 million p.a.
-Their executives anticipate ~10% of this expenditure could be saved annually if maintenance activities could be predicted with more reliability.
+From interviews the team has conducted, executives anticipate ~10% of this expenditure could be saved annually if maintenance activities could be predicted with more reliability.
 Additionally, ~$30 million in capital expenditure could be avoided.

 On a global scale, Peng, Kang et al [4], identified that in a rail context, preventive maintenance costs are excessive when undertaken too early or too late.
 From a safety perspective, Peng [5] identified that of 1,890 train accidents in 2009, 658 were caused by track defects.